12 Crazy Adrenaline Activities To Try In New Zealand

 Where to Stay

-We have two central Auckland hostels to suit your accommodation needs, both just 15 minutes' walk from the Sky Tower.
+We have our Auckland hostel centrally located, just 15 minutes' walk from the Sky Tower.
 YHA Auckland International has plenty of communal areas for getting your breath back and meeting fellow adventurers.
-YHA Auckland City has recently been on the receiving end of a $3 million dollar makeover and is 5-Star Gold Qualmark rated, so get in quick.

 White water rafting